Curriculum for Admins

 • Understand competencies and learning targets usage throughout the school district.

-• Ensure equity across the district by standardizing content for core subjects.
+• Ensure equity across the district by standardizing the content for core subjects.

 Establish the Success Criteria for the initial implementation.
 What are the criteria that your school or district is going to measure success based on?
 How do you know you've met your identified goal?
 Best practices suggest setting realistic success criteria that can be transparently communicated to all stakeholders.